-announcing the 2024 emerging composer award!
+announcing one found sound’s 2025 emerging composer award!

-One Found Sound’s annual Emerging Composer Award focuses on the performance of new music by aspiring young composers under the age of 30.
+This annual award focuses on the performance of new music by aspiring young composers under the age of 30.
 This award emphasizes works by young composers from historically excluded groups.
+Selected from an annual call for scores, the winning composition is performed by One Found Sound and the composer receives a $1,000 cash prize.

-The winner of the 2024 Emerging Composer Award will receive:
+The winner of the 2025 Emerging Composer Award will receive:

 • A $1,000 cash prize